imaaronjames/Simple-Android-Toast/README.md

 2. Create a Framer project and drop androidToast.coffee inside your /modules folder.
 3. Add `android = require 'androidToast'` at the top of your document.

+Before using this module, make sure to have the font Roboto-Regular installed

 More info about modules for Framer Studio: [FramerJS Docs - Modules](http://framerjs.com/docs/#modules)

 ![TextLayer](https://raw.githubusercontent.com/imaaronjames/Simple-Android-Toast/master/androidToast-Sample-Project.framer/images/sample.png)